rostislav-snyta/rostislav-snyta/README.md

 # Hi everyone! 👋

-As a child, I consistently ranked high in regional Mathematics Olympiads, and that logical-analytical mindset has stayed with me ever since.
-I have a natural drive to constantly learn—starting with software development in 2021, moving into data analytics, and currently focusing on **AI + automation**.
+As a child, I consistently ranked high in regional Mathematics Olympiads and this logical and analytical thinking has stayed with me throughout my life.
+On top of that, I have a need to constantly learn new things.
+For these reasons, in 2021 I dove into studying software development, later moving into data analytics, and currently into AI + automation.

-### What I'm looking for:
-* **Roles:** Open to opportunities in **AI, automation, data analytics**, as well as **Supply Chain** (where I have the most hands-on experience).
-* **Environment:** Company culture and the team around me matter most.
-I thrive in a lively office environment where I can use **English** daily.

-### Background & Personal:
-* **Education:** Bachelor’s degree in Social Pathology and Prevention (driven by a lifelong fascination with psychology).
+However, the most important factor for me is the people I work with and the overall company culture.
+That's why I'm open not only to AI, automation, or data, but also to Supply Chain, where I have the most work experience and which I've always enjoyed.
+I'm also someone who likes trying new things and taking on new challenges, so I'm always open to other opportunities as well.

+Learning English has been one of my top priorities for many years, so I naturally look for roles where I can use it every day.
+Based on experience, I can also say that the more people I have around me in the office, the happier I am.

+Psychology has fascinated me for most of my life, which is why I earned a Bachelor's degree in Social Pathology and Prevention.

-* **Life outside work:** Living as healthily as possible is my primary goal—it's the core around which my life revolves.
-I love sports, physical activity, and continuous personal growth.
+Living as healthily as possible is my primary goal – it's the core around which my entire life revolves.
+I love sports and physical activity, and I view continuous personal growth as one of my main purposes in life.